falcosecurity/falco-website/content/en/docs/rules/_index.md

 The Falco rules files included with Falco include a new top-level object, `required_engine_version: N`, that specifies the minimum engine version required to read this rules file.
 If not included, no version check is performed when reading the rules file.

-If a rules file has an `engine_version` greater than the Falco engine version, the rules file is be loaded and an error is returned.
+If a rules file has an `engine_version` greater than the Falco engine version, the rules file is loaded and an error is returned.

 ## Rules